 You should then see your selected campaign name on the list, if you have had any clicks that is.

-In this case, I’ve set up two different codes, one which sends people to the Festival site’s homepage, another to the speaker lineup.
-This way I can tell which one works best in terms of traffic and conversions.
+In this case, we set up two different codes, one which sends people to the Festival site’s homepage, another to the speaker lineup.
+This way we can tell which one works best in terms of traffic and conversions.

-It’s early days for us, so we just have a handful of clicks, but with more time and data we’ll be able to learn a lot more about how the campaign has performed, and whether we need to make any changes.
+It was early days when we took these screenshots, so we just had a handful of clicks, but with more time and data you will learn a more about how the campaign has performed, and whether you need to make any changes.